Volgograd State Medical University: Teaching

-The College of General Medicine and the College of Dentistry has been a hot favorite for most of the foreign students in recent times.
-They can opt to be trained either in English or Russian medium.
-Undergraduate teaching is centered upon theoretical (lectures) and practical classes.

 Postgraduate training is provided by different colleges of the University; it is available in the following areas: Allergology and Immunology, Cardiology, Clinical Pharmacology, Endocrinology, Family Medicine, Gastroenterology, Gynecology and Obstetrics, Infectious Diseases, Maxillofacial Surgery, Neurology, Oncology, Surgical Dentistry, Ophthalmology, Orthodontics, Otolaryngology, Pathological Anatomy, Paediatrics, Phthisiology, Preventive Dentistry, Prosthodontics, Psychiatry, Pulmonology, Radiotherapy, Dermatology, ST Diseases, Social Hygiene and Public Health, Sports Medicine and Occupational Medicine, Pedodontics, Surgery of Children, Surgery, Therapy (Internal Medicine), Traumatology and Orthopaedics, Urology.
 There are 4 varieties of post-diploma training: Internship, Residency, and Postgraduate training for Ph.D.
 The course of studies at the Internship is for 1 year.
 After graduation the Specialization Certificate is provided.
 The course of studies at the Residency is 2 years.
 After graduation the Specialist Certificate is provided.
 The course of studies at the Ph.D. is from 3 to 5 years.
 Following the thesis completion the scientific degree Ph.D.
 (Medicine) is granted.
+Volgograd State Medical University offers MBBS in English for foreign students.

 Facilities

 University campus

-The pre-clinical courses are provided at the 4 main buildings of the university while the clinical courses are provided at 15 multi-profile clinics equipped with up-to-date facilities.
+The pre-clinical courses are provided at the 4 main buildings of the university while the clinical courses are provided at 15 multi-profile clinics.